bijington/cupcakes/part-2-mvvm/readme.md

 ### Simplifying MVVM with .NET Community Toolkit

 Now that you have an understanding of how MVVM works, let's look at a way to simplify development.
 As applications get more complex, more properties and events will be added.
 This leads to more boilerplate code being added.
 The .NET Community Toolkit seeks to simplify MVVM with source generators to automatically handle the code that we used to manually had to write.

-We first need to add the `CommunityToolkit.Mvvm` package to the project via nuget.
+We first need to add the `CommunityToolkit.Mvvm` package to the project via NuGet:

+* Right click on the `Cupcakes` project
+* Select Manage NuGet Packages...
+* Type `CommunityToolkit.Mvvm` in the search bar
+* Select `CommunityToolkit.Mvvm` result
+* Click install

 Delete all contents in `CustomersPageViewModel.cs` and replace it with the following: